The Entrepreneurial Mindset

-Student Appointments – The CALS Career Center utilizes Handshake for appointments.
+Student Appointments – The CALS Career Center uses eSMS to schedule appointments.
 Staff are available to discuss career planning and strategies, application document review, networking and mentoring, and other career topics.

 Graduate Center – The University of Arizona Graduate Center is a resource for graduate students and postdoctoral scholars.
 The programs and partnerships across campus are designed to help students develop inclusive leadership skills and collaborative opportunities.
 The Graduate Center resources section offers a wide array of links to resources ranging from career prep and job search to academic writin and research.
 Graduate Center events are integrated into the CALS Virtual Career Center calendar.